 Many countries with high rates of children experiencing acute malnutrition suffer disproportionately from the effects of climate change, which has increased the severity of droughts and floods, destroying food supplies.
 Climate shocks also damage critical infrastructure, limiting access to clean water and sanitation.
 In such cases, diseases can spread rapidly, weakening children’s immune systems and impairing their ability to absorb vital nutrients, thereby exacerbating the effects of malnutrition.

 Countries like Somalia, which is set to enter its sixth consecutive failed rainy season, are feeling the impacts firsthand.
 “Nearly two million children in Somalia are at risk of malnutrition, while at least 3.5 million livestock have died, destroying livelihoods and reducing children’s access to milk and meat,” warns Shashwat Saraf, the IRC’s regional emergency director of East Africa.

 Conflict disrupts agricultural production and displaces people, leaving them without regular access to food, shelter or water.
-Food is sometimes weaponized during conflicts, leading to blockades or destruction of food supplies, causing hunger and malnutrition among civilians.
-Conflict also makes it difficult for organizations like the IRC to provide support in affected areas and for parents to travel with their children to clinics for treatment safely.
+Food is sometimes weaponised during conflicts, leading to blockades or destruction of food supplies, causing hunger and malnutrition among civilians.
+Conflict also makes it difficult for organisations like the IRC to provide support in affected areas and for parents to travel with their children to clinics for treatment safely.

 Why are children in need not receiving treatment?